hrvthzslt/personal-site/content/posts/changing-between-window-managers-without-a-display-manager.md

 This is a really simple way to run different Window Managers in different tty's if I want to experiment with them.

-Thank you for reading this quickie; don't prepare for longer content!
+Thank you for reading this quickie, don't prepare for longer content!